-Reasons: New allocations to the MMSS in the RR Appendix 18 frequency bands, i.e. 156-162.05 MHz are not supported since the frequency bands already allocated to the MSS (except 148.0-150.05 MHz (Earth-to-space)) are sufficient for AIS applications using artificial earth satellites and new applications to improve maritime radiocommunications in accordance with Resolution 360 (WRC-12).
+Reasons: New allocations to the MMSS in the RR Appendix 18 frequency bands, i.e. 156-162.05 MHz, are not supported since the frequency bands already allocated to the MSS (except 148.0-150.05 MHz (Earth-to-space)) are sufficient for AIS applications using artificial earth satellites and new applications to improve maritime radiocommunications in accordance with Resolution 360 (WRC-12).

 SUP RCC/8A16/14